sbogucki12/resume/README.md

 + Material-UI
 + React-Router

 ## Developer's Note

++ June 5, 2018:

+I decided to add a contact form to the contact component.
+This is going to be more of an undertaking than I intended.
+I would like the form, upon onSubmit, to email me.
+To implement that, I am going to use NodeMailer.
+But, since this is a Create-React-App, I haven't touched any of the server-side code.
+So, I am creating a new, *very* basic Node/Express server to implement the NodeMailer SMTP client which will be called upon submit of the new contact form, which I created (see below), but will not publish until implementation of the NodeMailer is complete.

+*whew*

++ June 4, 2018:

 Weirdest thing during the morning of June 4th.
 I woke up at 1:30 a.m. with the overwhelming desire to refactor the components that were needlessly class-based into stateless components.
 Lol.